helidon-io/helidon/docs/se/config/property-mapping.md

 If you can change the target class you can add any one of the following methods or constructors to the POJO class which the config system will find and use for mapping.

-Continuing with the [WebConfig](#continuing-the-web-example) example introduced earlier:
+Continuing with the [WebConfig][webconfig] example introduced earlier:

 |                                        |
 |----------------------------------------|